Total Return Formula

 TSR = Capital gains yield + Dividend yield for the stock

-One of the reasons why TSR is important for an investor is that various stocks’ performance varies depending on the industry sector.
-For many of the high dividend yield stocks, the share prices will not increase significantly over a period of time due to low growth potential.
-In other cases, for a high growth stock, no dividends may be declared, though the stock prices may increase faster.
-Hence the investor should look at the overall picture, consider both the dividends received and the increase in the stock prices for calculating the TSR.
+One of the reasons why TSR is necessary for an investor is that various stocks’ performance varies depending on the industry sector.
+For many of the high dividend yield stocks, the share prices will not increase significantly over some time due to low growth potential.
+In other cases, for a high-growth stock, no dividends may be declared, though the stock prices may increase faster.
+Hence, the investor should look at the overall picture and consider both the dividends received and the increase in the stock prices for calculating the TSR.

 Fxigor